rtfeldman/node-test-runner/README.md

 ### --report

-Specify which format to use for reporting your test results.
+Specify which format to use for reporting test results.
 Valid options are:

 - `console` (default): pretty, human readable formatted output.
 - `json`: newline-delimited json with an object for each event.